-The last molars to erupt in the back of your mouth are commonly known as Wisdom Teeth (Mandibular Third Molar).
-They are called wisdom teeth because they usually begin coming in between the ages of 17 to 25 or older “coming of age time period” in a person’s life.
+Commonly known as Wisdom Teeth (Mandibular Third Molars) are the last molars to erupt in the mouth They are called wisdom teeth because they usually begin coming in between the ages of 14 to 25 or older “coming of age time period” in a person’s life.
 Normally an adult will have four wisdom teeth, but some adults may have more or less.

 A tooth becomes impacted because there is a lack of space in the dental arch, causing the tooth to grow on an angle towards the other molars and their roots or toward the jaw.
 This impaction can cause a lot of pain for the individual and can also lead to infection (See Figure 1).